cfios4/swarm-server/README.md

 ## Stacks

 There are 3 seperate stacks of services:
-1. `Misc / 1st Stack / initial`
+1. `Initial`
-    - This stack deploys the web server / reverse proxy (with configuration file) and the dashboard.
+    - This stack deploys the web server / reverse proxy (with configuration file), dashboard, DNS, and S3.
 2. `Cloud`
     - This stack deploys, what would be considered, "cloud services".
 3. `Media`